The Cube, Birmingham: Construction

 BuildAbility then subcontracted work for the construction of the concrete shell to O'Donnell, who assembled two tower cranes at either end of the site.
 O'Donnell used a formwork construction technique in partnership with PERI Ltd. to construct the cores, columns and basement walls.
 A rail climbing system was installed, which provided a scaffolding cage around the workforce during building.
 Lifting platforms were used to reduce the space occupied by scaffolding.
 An aluminium fast slab formwork system named Skydeck was used to construct the floorplates.
 BuildAbility decided to use unbonded post-tensioned concrete, an uncommon system in the UK, for the floorplates as this allowed them to be thinner and reduced construction time.

 Once the concrete shell had been constructed, work commenced on the construction of the two-storey steel crown which allowed for the installation of the complex glazing system.
 Formed with box sections in the larger northern tips and UC sections in the southern tips, the wings were delivered to site in pieces no heavier than 7t due to the tower crane's weight limitations.
 The wings were then welded on site using high-precision welding.
 The remainder of the structure consists of a composite design with columns of exposed circular hollow sections (CHS), working as an architectural feature.
 Heavier 600 mm deep plate girders were installed in the centre of the crown to support the window cleaning machine.
 The main body of steelwork for the crown was completed in December 2009, with secondary steelwork onto which the cladding was attached being installed later on.

-J T Hawkes (Electrical Contractors) who partnered with Robert Prettie and Co were awarded a £28 million contract for HVAC, mechanical & electrical engineering works at the scheme and they subsequently contracted Hattersley to install HVAC Compact Hook-Up units.
+J T Hawkes (Electrical Contractors) who partnered with Robert Prettie and Co were awarded a £28 million contract for HVAC, mechanical and electrical engineering works at the scheme.
+They subsequently contracted Hattersley to install HVAC compact hook-up units.
 The units provide flow control, flow measurement, system and coil flushing and isolation capabilities from a single compact and lightweight unit.
-Built from bronze and DZR brass they can be used for chilled and heating water systems from –10°C to 120°C.
+Built from bronze and DZR brass, they can be used for chilled and heating water systems from –10 °C to 120 °C.

 German cladding manufacturer HAGA won the £11 million contract to design, manufacture and install the distinctive cladding, with BDC giving the firm £1 million up-front when the contract was awarded.
 HAGA contracted Polypipe Ventilation to manufacture over 200 ventilation units which were transported to HAGA's factory in Germany and installed into the cladding for the fretwork.
 Additionally, HAGA contracted Wicona to assist with the manufacture of the cladding panels, making it the largest project in the UK for the company.

 Starting in early 2010, Wöhr Parking Systems installed an automatic car parking system for 339 in the three basement floors of the building.
 Cars access the car park by entering through Building B and entering one of the four lift-garages.
 The installation is the largest of its kind in the UK.